sholly/jboss-monitoring-demo/README.md

   loadBalancer: {}
 ```

-expose metrics so we can get metrics externally:
-oc expose svc/jboss-service-metrics --path=/metrics
+`oc expose svc/jboss-service-metrics --path=/metrics`

-Finally, we need a ServiceMonitor:
+Finally, we need to create a ServiceMonitor so that metrics can be scraped from our application:
 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor